ProlificsPanther/Notepad/README.md

    Click on Language-> User Defined Language-> Define you Language-> Import-> select the XML file
 2) Restart Notepad++.
 3) Click on Language in the menu bar, scroll down and select JPL.
-4) You will not see all JPL verbs highlighted.
+4) Notice all JPL verbs will be highlighted.

 Illustration: